 investment.
 It is in working together that the vision of a better City for all, a City of the future, will become a reality.

-Private sector organisations looking to establish or expand their operations in the City of Ekurhuleni are invited to contact the City.
+Private sector organisations looking to establish or expand their operations in the City of Ekurhuleni are invited to contact the City for a discussion.